mlj/proiel-webapp/doc/maintenance.markdown

 This task is used to import _new_ base texts.
 The import will look for the appropriate source in the database using the identifier in the XML file to be imported.
-If it does not exist, a new one is created with the meta data from the XML file.
+If it does not exist, an exception will be raised.
 It is possible to import a subsection of the XML file by using the `BOOK` variable to filter on book identifiers.
 Once a book has been imported, it cannot be imported again, and an attempt to do is likely to lead to data corruption.

 Example: